leosdad/ft-slot-machine/README.md

 ![Close-up of the reels (uncovered)](docs/reels.jpg)

-This project is heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), a software slots machine game that I developed as a demo for my company back in 1998.
+This project is heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), a software slot machine game that I developed as a demo for my company back in 1998.
 From it I've taken the symbol graphics and the lock reels feature, among other ideas.

 ![Hypervisual Century](docs/century.png)